andyzhu23/Competitive-Programming/README.md

 For those java codes, I named the main class Main for convenience when submitting the code file

+If you see any issues, please feel free to send pull requests.

+Reach me on: andy.zhu23@stgeorges.bc.ca

 # to do list
 task | date | time
 -----|------|-----